ms/buildtogether.tech/git-team/index.md

 ```

 {: .continue}
+And no, <span i="Git!interface (indistinguishable from hoax)">Git's
-And no, Git's output here isn't particularly useful to anyone except people who
+output</span> here isn't particularly useful to anyone except people who are
-are debugging Git's internals.
+debugging Git's internals.

 Amira's changes are now on her desktop computer and in the GitHub repository but
 not on Sami's laptop.
 They can get them by running: